Wertyuui345/SSASS/README.md

 # Usage

-Download and run DemoAudio.ipynb as well as AudioMaskerCircular-MAG257_5STEP.pth and upload them to a directory Record audio using a 16-channel microphone array and upload the .wav file.
-Change the .wav name in DemoAudio.ipynb to the name of the new audio file.
+Download the repo and run DemoAudio.ipynb.
+Record audio using a 16-channel microphone array and upload the .wav file.
+Change the mixedaudio variable name to your new .wav file in DemoAudio.ipynb.

 Run all blocks under dependencies and run "Running" for every new file.

+The folder example_audio has an example 16-channel, multi-speaker recording and a single-channel, masked audio result.